Best Lakes in Oregon

 3. Paulina Lake

 Paulina Lake is the larger of the two lakes that sit in the Newberry Crater and is a popular spot for enjoying a range of recreational activities.
-Getting out on the water is a must, and most people bring canoes, kayaks, and paddleboards to enjoy the scenery with friends.
+Getting out on the water is a must, and most people bring canoes, kayaks, and paddleboards.

 Paulina Lake